Vacuum stability conditions of the general two-Higgs-doublet potential: Introduction

 In 2011, Battye et al \cite{BBP} employed the method using Sylvester's criterion and Lagrange multipliers for the general CP-violating 2HDM.
 In 2016, Kannike\cite{K2012,K2016,K2021} presented the vacuum stability conditions of the scalar potential of two Higgs doublets in the 2HDM with explicit CP conservation.
 Chauhan\cite{GC} derived analytical necessary and sufficient conditions for the vacuum stability of the left-right symmetric model, and gave the sufficient conditions for successful symmetry breaking.
 Recently, Song\cite{S2022} showed the analytical sufficient and necessary conditions of the co-positivity of the tensor $\mathcal{T}=(t_{ijkl})$ with the real nembers $\lambda_i\ (i=5,6,7)$, and moreover, the vacuum stability conditions of scalar potential for the 2HMD with explicit CP conservation was obtained.
 Bahl et.al.\cite{BCCIW} gave the analytical sufficient conditions of the vacuum stability for the 2HMD potential with CP conservation and CP violation, respectively, where the vacuum stability condition for the 2HMD potential with CP violation depends on the Lagrange multiplier $\zeta$.
 For more details about the BFB or the vacuum stability conditions of the 2HDM potential, see Refs. \cite{BFIS,I2007, K,N2020,GH,GOO} for 2HDM with CP conservation; Refs.\cite{I2007,IS2015} for the most general 2HDM; Refs. \cite{BFLRS,I2007,BCCIW} for 2HDM with CP conservation and CP violation; Ref. \cite{MMNN} for 2HDM handled numerically and others references that are no cited here.

 In this paper, we provide three new analytical sufficient conditions for the bounded-from-below or the vacuum stability of scalar potential for a general 2HDM by using the co-positivity of 4th-order 2-dimensional symmetric real tensor, which is different from the ones of Bahl et.al.\cite{BCCIW}.
-A sufficient and necessary condition of the vacuum stability of the general 2HDM potential is given in theory, which contains the vacuum stability condition of the general 2HDM potential with $\mathbb{Z}_2$ symmetry as a special case.
+For example, That is, these parameters meet the conditions (\textbf{II}) and (\textbf{III}), which means $V_4(\Phi_1,\Phi_2)\geq0$.
+It is obvious that the conditions $(\textbf{IV}')$ and (\textbf{III}) are fulfiled also.
+Here, the conditions (\textbf{II}), (\textbf{III}) and $(\textbf{IV}')$ will be derived in Section 3.
+However, they can't satisfy the condition Eq.
+(5.20) of Bahl et.al.
+[22], i.e. A sufficient and necessary condition of the vacuum stability of the general 2HDM potential is given in theory, which contains the vacuum stability condition of the general 2HDM potential with $\mathbb{Z}_2$ symmetry as a special case.
 Then, we apply this conclusion to derive the analytical necessary conditions of the vacuum stability of a general 2HDM scalar potential.
 Meanwhile, the analytical sufficient conditions and necessary conditions are obtained for the semi-positive definiteness of a class of 4th-order 2-dimensional complex tensor.